Web-eWorks/microluxe20/src/markdown/microluxe20_handbook.md

 ## Combat

 When entering combat, the pace of the game shifts from the free-form nature of exploration to tightly structured units of time called 'rounds', in which each character gets one turn.
-On their turn, characters may move up to their maximum speed and take one additional action (attack, use a program, move again, speak with someone, etc.), unless they are immobilized, unconscious, or otherwise incapacitated.
+On their turn, characters may move up to their maximum speed and take one additional action (attack, use a program, move again, speak with someone, etc.), unless they are immobilized, stunned, unconscious, or otherwise incapacitated.

 The order in which characters take their turns in combat is determined by rolling d20 + DEX bonus for **initiative** at the start of each round (ties are settled with a re-roll).